 But Tommy, being Tommy, believes that he can join with Mosley and inform his activities to the government.
 Already being an informer against the communists, he tells Ben Younger that he will pass information on Mosley as well.
 He gives evidence of Mosley's involvement with Jimmy McCavern and the Irish, in the form of a check, to Younger, even though Younger tells him that his superiors are not keen on the investigation.

 There is a moment before Younger meets Tommy, where they focus on his car pulling up to Tommy's building.
-It seemed oddly eerie as Tommy watches Younger get out of the car and kick the ball back to the kids on the street.
-After getting the evidence from Tommy, as Younger gets back in his car, he is killed by a bomb, triggered by one of the kids who kicked the ball on the car.
+It seemed odd as Tommy watches Younger get out of the car and kick the ball back to the kids on the street.
+Why are they focusing so much on this shot?
+And then after getting the evidence from Tommy, as Younger gets back in his car, he is killed by a bomb, triggered by one of the kids who kicked the ball on the car.
 The scene was oddly intense and the eeriness just settles on it.

 Later Tommy tells Ada of Younger's death and says that it was orchestrated by Section D and will be passed off as done by the Irish.
-Ada, pregnant with Younger's child, gets distressed and says the reason for all this is the curse on the family and who they come in contact with.
+Ada, pregnant with Younger's child, gets distressed and says the reason for all this is the curse on the family, which gets anyone they come in contact with killed.
 She asks Tommy why it happened and that's when he says:

 “It was a consequence of good intentions, my good intentions - I pushed him to report on the fascists, I thought it was the right thing to do.”